Alternative dispute resolution

 Working for clients from India and the Middle East, and with a key understanding of the various cultural and religious issues that such clients often have to tackle, he is their ‘go-to’ Asian divorce lawyer and offers mediation services in English, Urdu and Gujarati.

 Known for his expertise in cross-border cases involving substantial assets, Jay is regularly instructed in complex big-money cases by Indian and Middle Eastern clients getting divorced in the UK.
+He is the lead Solicitor in leading case of J v H EWFC 133 dealing with worldwide Freezing Orders on divorce and has recently been instructed on a big money case by a wife whose husband is based in Malaysia with estimated net asset worth of $500m.

 Despite his astute commercial focus and track record of delivering excellent financial outcomes for his clients, Jay maintains that having an empathetic approach and being proactive is paramount.